maul-esel/ahkbook/en/_posts/2011-11-03-Guide-Forums.markdown

 ### Offtopic (General Chat)
 In "General Chat", you can post about everything you want.
 You can discuss on what happens in other forums, the web and the rest of the world.

+## Registering
+You can post in the english forum without registration.
+There's no problem with that, but *please* choose ***any*** nickname and enter it in the field (and do not leave it empty).
+This makes discussion easier, as otherwise there are sometimes several users named <cite>Guest</cite> discussing with each other.

+If you visit the forum often, or you plan to post in "Scripts & Functions", consider a registration.
+This makes you identifyable by other users (nobody else can post under your nickname) and offers you the possibility to edit posts later or communicate via PM.

 ## Terms of Use
-When posting anywhere in the forums, please ensure you don't violate it's [Terms of use]().
+When posting anywhere in the forums, please ensure you don't violate its [Terms of use]().

 ## Hosting code
 There are pretty much ways to host your code.
 There's [autohotkey.net](http://www.autohotkey.net), a site which offers free FTP hosting (just create an account there) and a Pastebin, but only for AutoHotkey-related content.

 More and more users also use [github](https://www.github.com), where you can host open source code for free (or closed-source for money), regardless of the coding language.
 Github is also used to [host this site](https://www.github.com/maul-esel/ahkbook/).
-Usage is a little more complicate, but you'll get used to it.
+Usage is a little more complicate, but you'll get used to it, and it has a lot of features.

 Of course, you can also use any other hosting site, such as SkyDrive, Dropbox, or include the code directly in your forum posts.
 If doing so, please enclose the code in `[code] ; my code [/code]` tags.
+This also applies when posting in "Ask for Help".

 ## IRC
 There's also an IRC channel for AutoHotkey available.
 Just check out [this post](http://www.autohotkey.com/forum/viewtopic.php?t=28311).